 One of the worst things you can do to your racket is leave it in a car after you play (as my dad reminded me every time).
 If temperatures are high, the heat can ruin the handle, warp the body and loosen the strings.
 For this reason it is also important to keep your spare racket out of the sun.
 Be careful not to not leave your racket somewhere to cold as it can make your strings dead.
 The best place to store your tennis racket at home is at room temperature in a place location, where it is unlikely to be crushed by the pressure of other items.
 Try to avoid putting your racket with your checked luggage when traveling so that the racket is less likely to get damaged in the process.

 There is also general upkeep of the racket that should be taken into account.
 This involves getting your racket restrung as many times per year as you play per week.
 For example, if you play 3 times a week you should get your racket restrung at least 3 times per year.
 At Decathlon, we offer a free stringing service if you buy Artengo strings, or service at competitive rate if you bring your own (contact your local Decathlon store to enquire about our pricing).

 Be sure not to forget about your overgrip as well, when this wears down you may start twisting your hand which can result in arm problems.
-If your hands are sweat frequently while you play, it will be worthwhile to get an absorbent overgrip to prevent from the racket slipping.
+If your hands sweat frequently while you play, it'll be worthwhile to get an absorbent overgrip to prevent from the racket slipping.
 (I myself am guilty of not replacing my grip when needed, resulting in my racket flying out of my hand in a humid New York summer).
 Decathlon will replace your grip for you at no charge with any grip purchase.

 Protecting the head